 The result is that the discrepancies between recorded sales and what the aggregator reported has drastically reduced from Rs.
 20 lakhs per month to Rs.
 50,000 per month within two months of automation.
 Also, with their roles re-defined and adjusted towards more productive tasks, the employees are now more satisfied with the work they are doing.

-For Vijaywargiay, the UiPath Enterprise RPA has been a big boon in eliminating any errors and bringing 100% accuracy into the revenue reconciliation process.
+For Vijaywargiay, the UiPath Platform has been a big boon in eliminating any errors and bringing 100% accuracy into the revenue reconciliation process.

 Having understood the technology’s capabilities, Paradise has now outlined RPA as a key component of its future growth strategy.
 As it plans to add more outlets and even expand outside India, it realizes that it needs more than ever to streamline ready its processes for future growth.

 The company is currently in the process of prioritizing the automation roadmap for key processes.
-Finance and IT have taken the lead in terms of demonstrating the initial success of RPA to other departments and enabling them to identify the right candidates for automation within their respective functions.
-Daily sales reports and price check are among the processes under consideration for automation.
+Finance and IT have taken the lead regarding demonstrating the initial success of RPA to other departments and enabling them to identify the right candidates for automation within their respective functions.
+Daily sales reports and price-check are among the processes under consideration for automation.

-Towards this the company is working on strengthening its in-house RPA capabilities by training its team on the UiPath Enterprise RPA platform.
+Towards this, the company is working on strengthening its in-house RPA capabilities by training its team on the UiPath Platform.